Haklim733/stream-data-pipe/README.md

 `./scripts/run-spark-stream.sh`
 You need to specify --output=>path/to/folder? when running the relevant docker exec command.
 Results can be seen by navigating to `localhost:8888` and opening the `kafka-spark-stream` notebook.

+## apache kafka -> risingwave

+program produces a kafka topic which is ingested as a materialized view using rising wave.
+`./scripts/run-risingwave.sh`

+Results can be seen by `psql -h localhost -p 4566 -d dev -U root` and querying the `kafka_view` table.
+Or, navigate to `localhost:8888` and open the `kafka-risingwave` notebook.

 ## logs